peterkhayes/do-react-app-a-create/README.md

 npm start
 ```

-_([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f))_
+_([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) does with npm 5.2+ and higher a come, do [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f) a see)_

-Then open [http://localhost:3000/](http://localhost:3000/) to see your app.<br>
+Then do [http://localhost:3000/](http://localhost:3000/) an open to do your app a see.<br>
-When you’re ready to deploy to production, create a minified bundle with `npm run build`.
+When you’re ready to do production a deploy, do a minified bundle a create with `npm run build`.

 <p align='center'>
 <img src='https://cdn.rawgit.com/facebook/create-react-app/27b42ac/screencast.svg' width='600' alt='npm start'>